 Learn Family Members’ Names

-Once your dog learns to distinguish between different family members, you can train him to go alert a specific person, or even deliver notes between people in different rooms.
+Once your dog learns to distinguish between different family members, you can train them to go alert a specific person, or even deliver notes between people in different rooms.

 Start by sitting in a circle, and taking turns telling the dog to go to a specific person, making sure to emphasize their name.
-When the dog goes to right person, that family member should praise him and give him a treat.
+When the dog goes to the right person, that family member should praise them and give them a treat.
 If you play this game whenever you’re in the same room, it won’t be long before your dog can learn to find members of the household no matter where they are.

 Get Connected for More Useful Dog Tips!

-Ready Pet Go is your local source for professional pet care and useful tips for pet owners in Silver Spring, Takoma Park and DC.
-Like us on Facebook or subscribe to our email updates to stay in touch!
+Ready Pet Go is your local source for professional pet care and useful tips for pet owners in Silver Spring, Takoma Park, and DC.
+Subscribe to our email updates to stay in touch!